noawe-boi/NoahsObsidianSync/Chemistry/Year 12/Notes/Chemistry IA3 Planning.md

 ### Cost
 [[https://doi.org/10.1016/j.biteb.2021.100901]]
-For biogasoline, this paper claims that in the best case, it costs about 6 USD/GGE (Gallon gasoline equivalent) So for the same amount of energy in one gallon of gasoline, it costs 6 USD rather than 3.167 USD (Currently) https://gasprices.aaa.com/
+For biogasoline, this paper claims that in the best case, it costs about 6 USD/GGE (Gallon gasoline equivalent) So for the same amount of energy in one gallon of gasoline, it costs 6 USD rather than 3.167 USD (20/7/2025) https://gasprices.aaa.com/

 This is currently roughly double the average cost of fuel in the US, and this is just production cost